-Granted, I have never interviewed anyone for a technical role myself.
+Granted, I have never interviewed anyone for a technical role myself (Update 03/2017: I’ve now done hundreds of interviews the past few years, and stand by what is laid out in this post).
 I have been interviewed more than a hundred times and read more than my fair share of how to successfully complete coding / technical interviews.
 Further, although this may seem a bit strange, I have completed several hundred interviews for guilds in WoW (World of Warcraft).

 Although that is moderately embarrassing (playing WoW) and most people won’t believe it when I say the techniques translate to real life, they actually do.
 WoW taught me a lot about interviewing and allowed me to quickly try out different interview methods with zero risk, honing a method without costing me a dime.
 It is pretty amazing to consider there are very few other methods of trialing interviewing techniques, without costing significant amounts of money (someone should build a simulator).

 Over the past six weeks alone, I have completed over a hundred interviews.
 That may seem like a lot to most people, but many tech companies require new hires to go through somewhere between 5 – 8+ interviews.
 For example, in one day I flew out to San Francisco, had five interviews for one company, then returned to my hotel and had three more phone interviews for other companies.